laluis1/Bascially-Still-a-FNAF-Clone/README.md

 THIS IS NOT A FNAF CLONE IN THE GENERAL SENSE

 <b>Edit: Despite me saying that this isn't a fnaf clone many years ago, it pretty much is :/</b>
+<i>Also, the code isn't the same as I put into jar, forgot to save, like an idiot, and had to reverse engineer so, looks funnny, srry :((</i>